-The weight of the car must not be less than 605kg during the qualifying practice session and no less than 600kg at all other times during the Event.
+The weight of the car must not be less than 605kg during the qualifying practice session and no less than 550kg at all ether times during the Event.

 4.2 Ballast:

 Ballast can be used provided it is secured in such a way that tools are required for its removal.
 It must be possible to fix seals if deemed necessary by the FIA technical delegate.